Franklin D. Roosevelt: First New Deal (1933–1934)

 Roosevelt saw the establishment of a number of agencies and measures designed to provide relief for the unemployed and others.
-The Federal Emergency Relief Administration (FERA), under the leadership of Harry Hopkins, distributed relief to state governments.
+The Federal Emergency Relief Administration, under the leadership of Harry Hopkins, distributed relief to state governments.
 The Public Works Administration (PWA), under Secretary of the Interior Harold Ickes, oversaw the construction of large-scale public works such as dams, bridges, and schools.
-The most popular of all New Deal agencies – and Roosevelt's favorite – was the Civilian Conservation Corps (CCC), which hired 250,000 unemployed men to work in rural projects.
+The Rural Electrification Administration (REA) brought electricity for the first time to millions of rural homes.
+The most popular of all New Deal agencies—and Roosevelt's favorite—was the Civilian Conservation Corps (CCC), which hired 250,000 unemployed men for rural projects.
 Roosevelt also expanded Hoover's Reconstruction Finance Corporation, which financed railroads and industry.
-Congress gave the Federal Trade Commission (FTC) broad regulatory powers and provided mortgage relief to millions of farmers and homeowners.
-Roosevelt also set up the Agricultural Adjustment Administration (AAA) to increase commodity prices, by paying farmers to leave land uncultivated and cut herds.
-In many instances, crops were plowed under and livestock killed, while many Americans died of hunger and were ill-clothed; critics labeled such policies "utterly idiotic."
-On the positive side, nothing did more to rescue the farm family from isolation than the Rural Electrification Administration (REA), which brought electricity for the first time to millions of rural homes and with it such conveniences as radios and washing machines."
+Congress gave the Federal Trade Commission broad regulatory powers and provided mortgage relief to millions of farmers and homeowners.
+Roosevelt also set up the Agricultural Adjustment Administration to increase commodity prices, by paying farmers to leave land uncultivated and cut herds.
+The policies were criticized when, in a few cases, crops were intentionally plowed under and livestock was killed as a result.

 Reform of the economy was the goal of the National Industrial Recovery Act (NIRA) of 1933.
 It sought to end cutthroat competition by forcing industries to establish rules such as minimum prices, agreements not to compete, and production restrictions.
 Industry leaders negotiated the rules with NIRA officials, who suspended antitrust laws in return for better wages.
-The Supreme Court in May 1935 declared NIRA unconstitutional by a unanimous decision, to Roosevelt's chagrin.
-He reformed financial regulations with the Glass–Steagall Act, creating the Federal Deposit Insurance Corporation (FDIC) to underwrite savings deposits.
+The Supreme Court in May 1935 declared NIRA unconstitutional, to Roosevelt's chagrin.
+He reformed financial regulations with the Glass–Steagall Act, creating the Federal Deposit Insurance Corporation to underwrite savings deposits.
 The act also limited affiliations between commercial banks and securities firms.
-In 1934, the Securities and Exchange Commission was created to regulate the trading of securities, while the Federal Communications Commission (FCC) was established to regulate telecommunications.
+In 1934, the Securities and Exchange Commission was created to regulate the trading of securities, while the Federal Communications Commission was established to regulate telecommunications.